 As the rain set in, we took the short drive to renowned Beerenberg Farm.
 Between November and April, visitors can pay $4AUD and head out into the fields and pick as many strawberries as they like.
 It’s just $9.95AUD/kg for any strawberries that are to be taken home – fresher and cheaper than the supermarket.
 Instead we browsed the farm shop, and struggled to not take home one of everything!
 There is a huge range, not just the popular jams, but chutneys, sauces and marinades too.
 I loved the quirky labelling using common names and humourous comments.
 We ended up bringing home some Pear and a Vanilla Jam, which quickly disappeared.

 Visiting Hahndorf is a pleasant day out.
 It still has that relaxing small town air about it, while having enough to look at to be happily entertained between food stops.
 For the foodie, it’s just paradise, with many local products available.
-It really is worth the short trip up the freeway to visit.
+There are lots of things to do in Hahndorf so it is worth the trip up the freeway to check it out.